 RepresentWomen tracks women's representation and leadership in the United States and around the world to identify the "best practices" for creating a more representative government.
 Our research indicates that even as more women run, electoral rules and systems play a major role in determining electoral outcomes.
 As seen in both our 2016 and 2020 reports, we find that electoral outcomes for women and people of color are overall better in jurisdictions that have implemented ranked choice voting (RCV).

-By January 2020, 16 cities have used ranked choice voting to elect sitting city officials, including 12 mayors and the city councilmembers in 14 jurisdictions.
+Our 2020 ranked choice voting report, "In Ranked Choice Elections, Women WIN" provides a thorough review of ranked choice voting in the United States and how it is impacting women's representation in the cities that have implemented it.
+Over the last decade, 19 cities and counties have used ranked choice voting to elect sitting city officials, including 13 mayors and the city councilmembers in 14 jurisdictions.
 Over the last decade (2010-2019), women have won 45% of all municipal ranked choice elections.
-In 2020, half of all mayors elected by RCV are women and 49% of all city council seats decided by RCV are held by women.
+As of April 2020, nearly half of all mayors (46%) and 49% of all city council seats decided by RCV are held by women.

 To learn more about the role of ranked choice voting in electing women over the last decade, please review the following blog written by RepresentWomen research fellow, Maura Reilly: HERE.

 A Note About the Data Presented

 The data used in this report was collected and analyzed by the RepresentWomen team, though we consulted with FairVote to ensure that all demographic information about candidates and electeds who participated in qualifying ranked choice elections was appropriately captured.
 All original election data should be publicly available on the official government pages run by each jurisdiction.
 Please feel encouraged to reach out to our team if you have any further questions about the data presented.